 In some ways it is what I assumed but the emphasis isn’t really political and the trajectory of American society in the film didn’t change at all when Obama was elected just a few years after the film’s release.
 The message of the film is not subtle but it would be silly to claim it takes a political position when it is really pointing at the mass culture of Americans in general.
 Almost anyone of any political position could make the film work to their prejudices unless they happened to believe most citizens being stupid, unhealthy, unchaste wastrels was a good basis for a stable society.

-Firstly, Mike Judge seems to genuinely like the average American that just wants his little slice of life and nothing more.
+Mike Judge seems to genuinely like the average American that just wants his little slice of life and nothing more.
 Hank Hill from King of the Hill, Peter Gibbons in Office Space as well as the “every Joe” in this film demonstrate this.
 It is also further proof that you aren’t really supposed to read anything explicitly political into this film by claiming Idiocracy represents a “Republican future” such as my friend would have said.
-Judge has generally avoided being openly political and his show King of the Hill is a generally sympathetic portrayal of a conservative family.
-The pageantry of excess that certainly did characterise aspects of the 2016 Trump campaign and presidency was compared to Idiocracy but this was a decade after the film’s release.
+Judge has generally avoided being openly political and his show King of the Hill is a largely sympathetic portrayal of a conservative family.
+The pageantry of excess that certainly did characterise aspects of the 2016 Trump campaign and presidency was compared to Idiocracy but this was a decade later.
 Of more relevance was the Governorship of Arnold Schwarzenegger in California at the time of the film’s actual release.
 Indeed, California is much closer to the society portrayed in Idiocracy today than any majority conservative states are.
 With decaying urban centers and infrastructure as well as increased crime coupled with an increasingly arbitrary rule of law — modern Los Angeles looks a lot more like Idiocracy than the rural south.

 Not lost on critics were the dysgenic implications present in the film.
 The opening shows a typical